SLAMPAI/game_reasoning_arena/docs/backends.rst

 Mixed Backend Usage
 -------------------

-One of the powerful features of Board Game Arena is the ability to **mix different backends** in the same experiment, enabling direct comparison between API-based and local models.
+One of the powerful features of Game Reasoning Arena is the ability to **mix different backends** in the same experiment, enabling direct comparison between API-based and local models.

 LiteLLM vs vLLM Comparison
 ~~~~~~~~~~~~~~~~~~~~~~~~~~